• Skip to primary navigation

 • About

-Home » Keto Soup Recipes » Cold Tomato Soup
+Home » Soup Recipes » Cold Tomato Soup

 Cold Tomato Soup

-Cold tomato soup served in a white bowl.
+Cold tomato soup is served in a white bowl.

 Ingredients

-• Fresh basil: The basil is a really important ingredient in this soup so you really shouldn't skip it.
+• Fresh basil: The basil is an important ingredient in this soup, so please don't skip it.

-• Minced garlic: It's best to use freshly minced garlic in this recipe rather than jarred minced garlic.
+• Minced garlic: It's best to use freshly minced garlic rather than jarred.

-• Extra virgin olive oil: My favorite oil!
-It's so flavorful.
-Definitely use high-quality oil here - it makes a difference.
+• Extra virgin olive oil: Definitely use high-quality oil - it makes a difference.

-• Canned tomatoes: The brands I recommend are either Pomi strained tomatoes or Cento canned tomato puree.
+• Canned tomatoes: The brands I recommend are Pomi strained tomatoes or Cento canned tomato puree.

 • Buttermilk: Full-fat or low-fat, both work.
 Low-fat is easier to find in supermarkets, so that's what I tend to use.